armandosjunior/React-Portfolio/README.md

 # React App :bee:

-This project is a Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.
+This app was created to view a potential employee's deployed React portfolio to assess whether they are a good candidate for an open position

 ## **Steps to get started:**
 ```